Instructions for filling out FORM ITR-2 for A.Y. 2018-19

 (iv) For the purpose of this Schedule, the rate of exchange for the calculation of the value in rupees of such asset situated outside India shall be the telegraphic transfer buying rate of such currency as on the date of peak balance in the bank account or on the date of investment.

 Explanation: For the purposes of this Schedule, “telegraphic transfer buying rate”, in relation to a foreign currency, means the rate or rates of exchange adopted by the State Bank of India constituted under the State Bank of India Act, 1955 (23 of 1955), for buying such currency, having regard to the guidelines specified from time to time by the Reserve Bank of India for buying such currency, where such currency is made available to that bank through a telegraphic transfer.

-(s) Schedule 5A,-This Schedule is to be filled in case of assessee governed by Portuguese Civil Code.
-The share of income of the spouse, as mentioned in point no. 7 above, should be filled in this schedule and the same should form part of the return of income of the spouse.
+(q) Schedule5A,-This Schedule is to be filled in case of assessee governed by Portuguese Civil Code.
+The share of income of the spouse, as mentioned in point No. 6 above, should be filled in this Schedule and the same should form part of the return of income of the spouse.

 (i) This Schedule is to be filled by individuals and HUFs giving details of properties held by the assessee and the corresponding liabilities.
-It is mandatory if your total income exceeds ₹50 lakh.
+It is mandatory if your total income exceeds Z50 lakh.

-(ii) The assets to be reported will include land, building (immovable assets); financial assets viz. bank deposits, shares and securities, insurance policies, loans and advances given, cash in hand and jewellery, bullion, vehicles, yachts, boats, aircraft etc. (movable assets) and interest held in the asset of a firm or association of persons (AOP) as a partner or member thereof.
+(ii) The assets to be reported will include land, building (immovable assets); financial assets viz. bank deposits, shares and securities, insurance policies, loans and advances given, cash in hand and jewellery, bullion, vehicles, yachts, boats, aircraft etc. (movable assets).

 (iii) In the case of non-resident and resident but not ordinarily resident, the details of assets located in India are to be mentioned.